Federation of Australia: Australasian Federal Conference of 1890

 The Australasian Federal Conference of 1890 met at the instigation of Parkes.
 Accounts of its origin commonly commence with Lord Carrington, the Governor of New South Wales, goading the ageing Parkes at a luncheon on 15 June 1889.
 Parkes reportedly boasted that he "could confederate these colonies in twelve months".
 Carrington retorted, "Then why don't you do it?
 It would be a glorious finish to your life."
 Parkes the next day wrote to the Premier of Victoria, Duncan Gillies, offering to advance the cause of Federation.
 Gillies's response was predictably cool, given the reluctance of Parkes to bring New South Wales into the Federal Council.
 In October Parkes travelled north to Brisbane and met with Griffith and Sir Thomas McIlwraith.
-On the return journey, he stopped just south of the colonial border, and delivered the historic Tenterfield Oration on 24 October 1889, stating that the time had come for the colonies to consider Australian federation.
+On the return journey, he stopped just south of the colonial border, and delivered the historic Tenterfield Oration on 24 October 1889 in Tenterfield's School of Arts, stating that the time had come for the colonies to consider Australian federation.

 Through the latter part of 1889, the premiers and governors corresponded and agreed for an informal meeting to be called.
 The membership was: New South Wales, Parkes (Premier) and William McMillan (Colonial Treasurer); Victoria, Duncan Gillies (Premier) and Alfred Deakin (Chief Secretary); Queensland, Sir Samuel Griffith (Leader of the Opposition) and John Murtagh Macrossan (Colonial Secretary); South Australia, Dr. John Cockburn (Premier) and Thomas Playford (Leader of the Opposition); Tasmania, Andrew Inglis Clark (Attorney-General) and Stafford Bird (Treasurer); Western Australia, Sir James George Lee Steere (Speaker); New Zealand, Captain William Russell (Colonial Secretary) and Sir John Hall.

 The Federal Oak in the gardens of the Victorian Parliament House in Melbourne.
 The tree was planted in 1890 by Sir Henry Parkes to commemorate the meeting of the Australian Federal Conference.

 When the conference met at the Victorian Parliament in Melbourne on 6 February, the delegates were confronted with a scorching summer maximum temperature of 39.7 °C in the shade.
 The Conference debated whether or not the time was ripe to proceed with federation.

 While some of the delegates agreed it was, the smaller states were not as enthusiastic.
 Thomas Playford from South Australia indicated the tariff question and lack of popular support as hurdles.
 Similarly, Sir James Lee Steere from Western Australia and the New Zealand delegates suggested there was little support for federation in their respective colonies.